 The greatest theme behind the change at TELUS is flexibility.
 Gone are the days of having your own desk.
 Now a TELUS employee just needs to book a desk, cutting down on the need for physical offices.
 With that came changes in performance measures, evaluating employees based on objectives and goals rather than being judged by time spent in the office.
 This kind of cultural flexibility is integral to TELUS’ ability to attract top tier talent, leading to a 178% increase in resume submissions for the company.

-“Big learning from rolling out G-Suite, was the cultural change associated with it.
-It needed to be led from the top and the bottom at the same time… On the bottom you have the mavens, the people who jump into it… They’re the folks that help the others get set up quickly.
-But that wasn’t enough.
-What you needed was your executives to start using it, right?
-And I mean using it religiously.”
+The big learning from rolling out G-Suite, was the cultural change associated with it.
+It needed to be led from the top and the bottom at the same time.
+On the bottom you have the mavens, the people who jump into it… They’re the folks that help the others get set up quickly.
+But that wasn’t enough- it required executives to adopt it, and use it religiously.

 And on the security side, TELUS uses a next-generation Firewall, advanced password managers, and enterprise-level VPN.
 Without these measures in place, the flexibility to work securely from anywhere would be compromised.
 Along with the technological investment came increased “hygiene”- employee training that teaches how to recognize and avoid online threats, such as suspicious emails, while getting into the habit of keeping sensitive information safe.

-Perhaps the main lesson to take away from the DX Awards is this: Regardless of your business, your processes are going to be a balance of technology and culture working together.
-Finding your balance will not only be better for your customers, and employees, but it will be the key strategy for long-term success.
-In the end, that balance means you’ll simply work better.
+Perhaps the main lesson to take away is this: Regardless of your business, your processes are going to be a balance of technology and culture working together.
+Finding your balance will not only be better for your customers, and employees, but it will be the key strategy for long-term success and business continuity.
+In the end, that balance means you’ll simply work better and be prepared in any event.
 Ignoring that need for balance in transition may mean you simply don’t work at all.